 Why your feedback matters

-Bournemouth University and your Student Union (SUBU) are committed to listening to your perspectives and feedback to improve your experience and drive creativity, innovation and change at BU.
+Here at BU and SUBU, we’re committed to listening to your perspectives and feedback to improve your experience and drive creativity, innovation and change.

 External student surveys